CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 * ``--enable_postpaid_operation`` – operation charge doesn't require prepaid
   credit (allows negative credit)

 ..
-Note:: The first domain renewal is made upon domain creation, therefore a registration of a new domain is in fact billed as 2 operations:
+Note:: The first domain renewal is made upon domain registration that means that a registration of a new domain is in fact billed as 2 operations:
-   ``CreateDomain + RenewDomain`` whereas the renewal of an existing domain is billed only as one operation ``RenewDomain``.
+   ``CreateDomain + RenewDomain`` whereas a renewal of an existing domain is billed only as one operation ``RenewDomain``.